kth-step/HOL4P4/hol/cake_sem/README.md

 `programs` contains some P4 programs for evaluation purposes (for convenience, already imported to HOL4P4).

 Note that the `Holmakefile` assumes that the cakeml directory is located in a certain place.
 You may need to change this depending on how your installation looks like.

+To perform validation of the semantics, first ensure that `validation_tests` contains the .p4 and .stf files needed.
+Running `get_validation_tests.sh` sorts that for you.
+Then, just run `validate_cake_sem.sh`.